About The Project

 The project is still in its development phase with further environmental and cultural heritage studies still to be completed.

 In mid-2017, federal and state environmental referrals were lodged, and referral agencies made a determination that the project will be required to go through a bilateral State Environment Effects Statement (EES) process and a controlled action under the Environmental Protection and Biodiversity Act (EPBC).
 In August 2017, a planning application for the project was lodged with the State Government which will be processed alongside the EES process.
 Public comment on the draft scoping requirements for the Golden Plains Wind Farm EES closed in November 2017.
 To find out more about the EES process go to the State Government EES website by clicking here.

-WestWind Energy has held four successful open days in 2017 (February, June, September and October) at the Rokewood Hall with more planned for 2018.
-More than 400 people came to speak to staff across the four days to find out more about the proposed development, share concerns, raise questions and provide ideas on ways the community could benefit from such a large development.
+WestWind Energy has held four successful open days in 2017 (February, June, September and October) at the Rokewood Hall with further open days in 2018 and 2019.
+More than 500 people came to speak to staff across the six days to find out more about the proposed development, share concerns, raise questions and provide ideas on ways the community could benefit from such a large development.
 In addition to the open days, WestWind Energy has also door knocked all neighbours within 5km of the proposal, giving people a greater opportunity to learn more about the development and ask questions relative to their circumstances.

 To read the latest Golden Plains Wind Farm Project Update, click here.

 Once operational, a community fund will be established to provide annual financial support of up to $228,000 a year ($1000 annually per constructed turbine) for a range of community based initiatives, projects and events that benefit local communities around the wind farm.

 The fund will target a range of community needs including: health and social welfare, safety, environment, education and youth, sport and recreation, culture, arts and economic development.